BerezhnoyD/Reaching_Task_VAI/README.md

 ## Installation
-***ReachOut*** pipeline can be used with the **behavioral box** to analyze reaching kinematics or as a **standalone application** for kinematic analysis for the action of your choice (walking, whisker movement, you name it) in your project with certain adaptations.
+***ReachOut*** pipeline can be used with the **behavioral box** to analyze reaching kinematics or as a **standalone application** for kinematic analysis for the action of your choice (walking, whisker movement, you name it) with certain adaptations.
 In both cases you will need to install some software components on your recording/analysis computer.
-We split the scripts used to two toolboxes in the repository.
+We split the scripts used to two toolboxes with different purpose.

 ### Recording toolbox